zslhg903/NINA/NINA/Documentation/NINA.md

 > This allows you to skip the whole star alignment process at your mounts start-up.

 Plate Solving is also utilized in the [Automated Meridian Flip](#automated-meridian-flip) to recenter your image after a flip has been performed.
-This is essential for a hands-off experience of NINA.
+This is essential for a hands-off experience of N.I.N.A..

 > *Our recommendation is to set up all Plate Solvers to have a backup should one plate solver not work as expected in the field.*